KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 Though it is "only" intended as an integration layer between digital and classical world, it still keeps some business data and logic worth protecting and not having out in the "open".

-Most of the services we use in this scenario - _API Management, Cosmos DB, Service Bus, Service Fabric, Storage_ - are available with virtual network endpoints and thus access to these services can be limited to the boundaries of the virtual network - also limiting the attack surface of the overall environment.
+Most of the services we use in this scenario - _API Management, Cosmos DB, Service Bus, Service Fabric, Storage_ - are available with virtual network endpoints and thus access to these services can be reduced to the boundaries of the virtual network - with that limiting the attack surface of the overall environment.

 One major element of the integration story is the processing logic.
-This is implemented using the simple stateless input-processing-output notion which **Azure Functions** (and other function & serverless platforms) deliver.
-In fact the transformations happening in these functions are the very DNA of the system while the other services "just" as much as fulfill their single intended purpose (storing, queueing, ...).
+This is mostly implemented using a simple stateless input-processing-output notion which **Azure Functions** (and other function & serverless platforms) deliver.
+In fact together with API Management these functions are the very DNA of the system while the other services "just" as much as fulfill their single intended purpose (storing, queueing, ...).

 ### The challenge